PCOS: From symptoms to self-advocacy. Get the handbook

 After implantation, levels of the pregnancy hormone Human Chorionic Gonadotropin (hCG) double every 48 hours.
 Wait until the first few days after your missed period (beyond 12-14 DPO) to take a pregnancy test.
 This gives hCG enough time to rise and show up in your urine for an accurate result.

-It’s possible for some women with high hCG levels to get a positive pregnancy test at 9 to 10 DPO.
+Some women with high hCG levels can get a positive pregnancy test at 9 to 10 DPO.
 But this is early, and most pregnancy tests aren’t sensitive enough to show a positive result that soon.
-One study found that at 9 to 10 DPO, urine hCG was only around 0.93 mIU/ml.
-However, common urine pregnancy tests need 20-25 mIU/ml to show a positive result.

 Hold off for at least three to five days after you think implantation has occurred to take a home pregnancy test.
 This can help prevent a false negative.